Manufactured Home Installation and Setup is Important!

-Manufactured home installation and setup is vitally important to your home’s lifespan and overall health.
+Proper manufactured home installation and setup is vital to your home’s health.
 Simply put, there is nothing more important than having your manufactured home installed and setup correctly.

 Improper installation will result in serious damage.
 The stress on one small part of the structure impacts the entire home.
 The home will age quicker and the stress causes warping and bowing.
 After a short time has passed, the homeowners will begin experiencing issues such as leaks and it just goes downhill from there.
 Unfortunately, by the time the minor issues pop up major damage has been done to the home and it can be expensive to repair or correct the problem.

-So how do we ensure we get the best homes and the best installation possible?
-Education!
-If a homeowners knows a little about the installation process and are able to ask the right questions and know what they are inspecting, they can ensure it is done correctly!
+Education and inspection are the two best defenses against improper manufactured home installation and setup.
+If a homeowner understands the installation process and is able to ask the right questions they can ensure it is done correctly.

 Buying Your Manufactured Home

-- 15 Tips for Buying and Financing A Manufactured Home – Mobile Home Living article.
+- 30 Tips for Buying and Financing A Manufactured Home

 Once you know how to buy your home at a fair price you need to continue the research on installation and setup in order to protect the investment you just made.

-When it comes to installation and setup of a manufactured home, the builders instruction manual shall trump all others.
+When it comes to manufactured home installation and setup the builder’s instruction manual shall trump all others.

 HUD Regulation for Manufactured Home Installation and Setup

-In 2009 HUD finally realized that improper installation and setup was a serious issue and began regulation reform.
-Before 2009, there were little regulations or codes set on a national level to mandate or control installation and setup procedures for manufactured homes.
-Some states had some simple guidelines to go by but minimal standards varied and little to no checkpoints were in place.
+Before 2009, there were little regulations or codes set on a national level to mandate or control manufactured home installation and setup procedures.
+Several states provided their own guidelines but minimal standards varied and little to no checkpoints were in place.
 Thankfully, that’s changing a bit.

 Manufacture Home Installation and Setup Terminology

-Learning the lingo and terminology used during a manufactured home install is the first step in understanding the process and ensuring that you get your home properly setup.
-Here’s a few common terms you should know, courtesy of the Florida Manufactured Home Setup Manual:
+Learning the lingo and terminology used in the manufactured home installation and setup process is the first step in understanding the process and ensuring that you get your home properly setup.

-- Dealer Installer – any licensed manufactured home dealer who is authorized by the department to install mobile/manufactured homes.
+Dealer Installer – any licensed manufactured home dealer who is authorized by the department to install mobile/manufactured homes.
 Dealer installers are part of the dealership where you buy the home.
-In the US, a manufactured home dealer cannot sell a home themselves, there has to be a middle man or dealer.
-Larger companies will usually have one large umbrella corporation and separate entities within the company to handle the building and selling independently.
-This allows them to have more control over the entire buying and installing process and, in my opinion, is a better situation than any other.
-If you can reduce the number of people or companies involved with your home purchase and installation the chances of them taking more responsibility for the process is greater.
-It minimizes them from being able to put blame on something or someone else.
+In the US, a manufactured home builder cannot sell a home themselves, there has to be a middle man or dealer.

-- Licensed Installer – any person that is not a direct employee of a licensed dealer or builder that engages in mobile home installation and is licensed to do so from the Department of Highway Safety and Motor Vehicles.
+Licensed Installer – any person that is not a direct employee of a licensed dealer or builder that engages in mobile home installation and setup that is licensed to do so by their state’s Department of Highway Safety and Motor Vehicles.

 A pier footing foundation system consists of several re-bar reinforced concrete columns that are poured to set directly under each pier or block set of the home.
 These columns may or may not meet the frost-line depth for that location.

-One of the main differences between a manufactured home and site built home is the position of the piers used.
 Site built homes have stem walls on the outside, directly under the exterior walls.
-Manufactured homes have piers positioned under the home, under the chassis.
+Manufactured homes have piers positioned under the chassis.

-There are three main support area on a manufactured home: the frame or I-beam, the center-line, and the outside perimeter.
 Piers are made from steel or concrete.
+There are three main support areas on a manufactured home: the frame or I-beam, the center-line, and the outside perimeter.

-Perimeter piers are always specified by the manufacturer, as are the center-line piers.
-Piers must be centered under the I-beam and at the marriage line if the home is multi-section and the spacing of the piers must be carefully calculated by the installer.
+Perimeter piers must be centered under the I-beam and at the marriage line if the home is multi-section.
+The spacing of the piers must be carefully calculated by the installer.
 The block plan discussed earlier is used to determine this spacing.

 There are various rules regarding the different piers.
 Clearance, pier height, single vs double stacked blocks, shims, and many more guidelines must be followed.
 The homeowner should research to know the specific rules for the home type and the location.